prateek147/prateek147.github.io/source/_posts/2013-09-17-ios-application-security-part-16-runtime-analysis-of-ios-applications-using-inalyzer.markdown

 <b>Conclusion</b>

-<p>In this article, we looked at looked at how we can leverage the power of iNalyzer to perform runtime analysis of IOS applications. iNalyzer is a great tool in the arsenal for anyone interested in learning IOS application security as it makes our task much more easier and efficient.</p>
+<p>In this article, we looked at looked at how we can leverage the power of iNalyzer to perform runtime analysis of iOS applications. iNalyzer is a great tool in the arsenal for anyone interested in learning iOS application security as it makes our task much more easier and efficient.</p>

 <b>References</b>